-In order to meet future traffic demands on the AHB, it was determined that the load carrying capacity of the Box Girder Extension Bridges (‘clipons’) had to be increased.
+In order to meet future traffic demands on the Auckland Harbour Bridge (AHB), it was determined that the load carrying capacity of the Box Girder Extension Bridges (‘clipons’) had to be increased.
 This upgrade came in the form of the Box Girder Strengthening Project.

 The scope and scale of the strengthening works was unprecedented for this type of bridge.
 Approximately 600,000 man hours were expended over the duration of the project and nine hundred tonnes of new steel components were distributed along the full length of the bridge.
 This included:

 - 2,300m of deck stiffeners closely fitted to the steel deck during night time traffic closures.

 - 14,000m of new and strengthened web stiffeners.

 - 190 tonnes of bottom flange stiffeners.

 - 300 cantilever cross girders strengthened outside the box girders.